Skip to content

 unsigned int u = (unsigned int)-1; // 变成 UINT_MAX

-The problem with C-style casts is that they're too "omnipotent"—const can be cast away, pointer types can be converted arbitrarily, and assumptions about data layout go completely unverified.
-This is exactly why C++ introduced named cast operators (static_cast, const_cast, reinterpret_cast, dynamic_cast), making the intent of each conversion clear at a glance.
+The problem with C-style casts is that they are too "all-powerful"—const can be cast away, pointer types can be converted arbitrarily, and assumptions about data layout are completely unchecked.
+This is why C++ introduced named cast operators (static_cast, const_cast, reinterpret_cast, dynamic_cast) to make the intent of each conversion crystal clear.

-C++ made extensive safety hardening to its type system, with many improvements directly targeting C's pain points:
+C++ significantly hardens the type system, with many improvements directly addressing C's pain points:

-• Named cast operators make the intent of type conversions more explicit
+• Named cast operators make type conversion intentions more explicit.

-• char16_t, char32_t, and char8_t solve the type safety problems of encoding
+• char16_t, char32_t, and char8_t solve type safety issues for character encodings.

-• std::numeric_limits<T>::epsilon() provides more precise floating-point comparison tools than hand-writing epsilon
+• std::numeric_limits<T>::epsilon() provides a more precise tool for floating-point comparison than hand-written epsilon values.

-The motivation for all of these improvements comes directly from the "pitfalls" we discussed today.
-Once we understand "what goes wrong in C," learning "how C++ fixes these problems" feels completely natural.
+The motivation for all these improvements stems from the "pitfalls" we discussed today.
+Once we understand "what goes wrong" in C, learning "how C++ solves these problems" becomes very natural.

 Summary

-At this point, we've laid a solid foundation for C data types.
-Next, we'll enter the world of operators and see how to perform various operations on this data.
+At this point, we have laid a solid foundation for C language data types.
+Next, we will enter the world of operators and see how we perform various operations on this data.

 Exercises